Stock, Essex: Amenities

-The village has three churches: the Church of England parish church of All Saints, the Catholic Church of Our Lady and St Joseph and Christ Church (Free).
+The village has three churches: the Church of England parish church of All Saints, the Catholic Church of Our Lady and St Joseph, and Christ Church.

-There are three pubs in the village: The Bear, The Hoop and The Baker's Arms.
+There are three public houses in the village: The Bear, The Hoop and The Baker's Arms.
 Two further pubs lie on its outskirts: The Ship, near West Hanningfield, and The King's Head near Billericay.
-There is a post office and general store, a tapas restaurant and a coffee shop.
-The village has 2 hotels: Greenwood’s Hotel and Spa and The Harvard Inn (which is also a bar and restaurant).
-The village also has a common.
+The Harvard Inn is a hotel and restaurant, Greenwoods is a hotel and spa; there are also two general stores.

+The village has a common, with a cricket pitch and a small playground.
 Stock Windmill is located to the east of the village.

 Stock Church of England Primary School was rated as Good by Ofsted in September 2022.

 Transport

 The B1007 runs through the centre of the village, providing a direct connection by road to Chelmsford, Billericay, Basildon and Stanford-le-Hope.
 It also links Stock with the A12 trunk road to the north via junction 15.

 First Essex operates frequent bus services on route 300 between Chelmsford, Galleywood, Billericay and Basildon.
 There are also two-hourly services on route 14 between Chelmsford, West Hanningfield and Wickford.